JFC-MX/MexE410_IRI_Compliance_Standards_MEXE3301_Group1_ApplicationActivity1_2026/README.md

 ---

+## 👷🏻‍♂️ The Engineering Consequence
+By simply inverting. the "normally closed" to a "normally open" the entire manufacturing machine is compromised.
+In an industry of automation, the safety architecture relies on the principle of de-energization, where a continuously energized circuit is de-energized with the press of an emergency stop button.
+This would break the control circuit forcing the heavy-duty machine to isolate the power running into the servomotor.

+However, if a field technician wires the contactors as per the manual, initiating the emergency stop button would fail to trip the de-energization.
+The control circuit would stay in operation, and the heavy-duty 6-DOF manipulator would continue its trajectory completely blind to the safety override.
+This directly can result in a catastrophic collision with other equipment, and personnel which could lead to potential fatal injuries and harsh hardware damages.

+---
 ## 🤔 ISO/IEC Codes
 Here are brief, concise definitions of the stated standards to provide context for the audit:
 * **ISO 10218-1 & -2 (Robots and Robotic Devices):** The definitive safety standards for industrial robots (-1) and integrated robot systems (-2).
 They dictate mandatory safeguards, including the maximum allowable speed of ≤ 250mm/s for human-robot interaction in manual/teach modes.